Did you know?

 Leatherback sea turtles (Dermochelys coriacea), also known as lute turtles or simply the luth, are the world’s largest living turtles.
-They derive their name from their tough, rubbery shell made of cartilage-like tissues.
+These turtles get their name from their unique, leathery shell (carapace), a unique adaptation that allows for deep dives in pursuit of their gelatinous prey.

-Leatherback sea turtles are migrant creatures, traveling more than 10,000 miles between their nesting and feeding grounds.
-These sea turtles inhabit all of the world’s oceans.
-However, they feed in cold waters and breed in tropical waters.
+These migratory marvels travel more than 10,000 miles between their nesting and feeding grounds, guided by ancient instincts and the Earth’s magnetic fields.
+These sea turtles inhabit all of the world’s oceans except the Arctic and Antarctic.
+However, they feed in cold, nutrient-rich waters where jellyfish are abundant and breed in tropical waters.

 Appearance